DavidJG-96/PruebaTecnicaInditex/README.md

 ### Design Pattern
 In this project, the singleton pattern is used in the PricesServiceImpl class to ensure that only one instance of the service exists throughout the application lifecycle.
 This approach ensures consistency of pricing logic, optimises resource usage and provides a single point of access to the service.
 It prevents the creation of multiple instances, reducing memory and processing overhead.
 ## Launch
+To run the application, it is necessary to clone the repository to a local machine.
+The database is already included in the project, as an H2 in-memory database configured in a data.sql file has been used, and Spring is configured by default to load it during initialisation.
+There are five tests in the test section, four of which check that the data is returned correctly if the data entered for a product and a brand is correct and returns the expected data.
+A final test has been added to check the operation of the application when the input data entered does not exist in the database.